The Star, Sydney

 The Star Sydney (formerly Star City Casino and prior to that, Sydney Harbour Casino) in Pyrmont, Sydney, is the second largest casino in Australia after Melbourne's Crown Casino.
-Overlooking Darling Harbour, The Star, owned by Star Entertainment Group features two gaming floors, one bars, 3 restaurants, 351 hotel rooms and 130 serviced and privately owned apartments.
-It also includes the 2,000 seat Sydney Lyric theatre and 3,000-seat Event Centre.
+Overlooking Darling Harbour, The Star, owned by Star Entertainment Group features two gaming floors, one bar, 3 restaurants, 351 hotel rooms and 130 serviced and privately owned apartments.
+It also includes the 2,000 seat Sydney Lyric theatre, 360 seat Foundry Theatre and 3,000-seat Event Centre, the latter designed by Montreal-based theatre design firm Scéno Plus.
 Its gaming operations are overseen and controlled by the New South Wales Casino Control Authority and is licensed to be the only legal casino in New South Wales.
 In late 2007, it was granted a 12-year extension of its exclusivity and licence.

 In December 1994, a consortium of Leighton Properties and Showboat was announced by the NSW Casino Control Authority as the successful applicant for New South Wales' first casino licence.
 A temporary casino was opened by Acting Prime Minister Kim Beazley on 13 September 1995 on the site of former wharves 12/13.
-The permanent casino, designed by Sydney architect, Philip Cox, opened on 27 November 1997, was one of the largest building projects ever carried out in Australia.
-The complex is now owned by The Star Entertainment Group.
+The permanent casino, designed by Sydney architect, Philip Cox, in joint partnership with American architect, Hillier, opened on 27 November 1997, was one of the largest building projects ever carried out in Australia.
+The complex is now owned by Star Entertainment Group, which is a subsidiary of Bally's Corporation.

+On 29 January 2025, as part of possible sales of non-core assets of the cash-strapped owner The Star, The Star announced it would sell the Event Centre Complex and unspecified spaces within the Complex to Foundation Theatres in order to raise $60 million.
+The Star is currently under government supervision which will remain in place until September 2025.